 For my friends and me, our twenties have been more Lord of the Rings than romantic comedy.
 We’ve collectively walked through chronic illness, depression, grief, loneliness, financial instability, and broken relationships.
 At times, it’s been easy to feel that as God pours blessing on others, He has forgotten us.

 The story of Joseph though, reminds me that God never forgets His children, that He is always working in our lives regardless of whether we can see it.

 I think Joseph has the trump card on terrible twenties—he was sold into slavery at 17, was a slave for about a decade, then was thrown into jail for two years after being falsely accused of attempted rape.
 If I were Joseph, I would have felt that God had forgotten me.
 We know the end of the story—God raised Joseph up at age 30, and Joseph helped to save the nation from famine, including the very brothers who had sold him into slavery.
 If Joseph’s life had gone as he expected, it would have been enjoyable—a tranquil life with his family.
 God had something bigger in mind, though.

-So, this is how I’m reframing the big three-o.
+So, this is how I’m reframing the big 3-0.

 Turning 30 is not an assessment of accomplishment but an invitation to imitate Christ.

-Turning 30 is an adventure of tossing social scripts aside and replacing them with God’s.
+Turning 30 is an adventure of tossing social scripts about singleness aside and replacing them with God’s.

 And turning 30 is an invitation to once again marvel at the faithfulness of the God who has always remembered me.

 For more wisdom from Bronwyn Lea, check out her book, Beyond Awkward Side Hugs.